+Our primary identification strategy to estimate the impact of zoning reform is to compare the evolution of permitting activity in geographically close blocks with different treatment status.
 To construct regression discontinuity plots we begin by defining as "treated" all blocks in zones that experienced an increase in maximum allowable BAR as a result of the 2016 reform.
 Control blocks are those that fall in zones which experienced either no change or a reduction in maximum BAR.
 Then, for each treatment block, we calculate the distance in kilometers to the nearest control block.
-This calculated distance defines the running variable in our border discontinuity design for treatment blocks.
-The running variable for control blocks is the distance to the nearest treatment block; we define this distance as negative.
+Distance is calculated from the block's centroid to the edge of the nearest block in the other group.
+This distance defines the running variable in our border discontinuity design for treatment blocks; we define this distance as negative.
 Our boundary discontinuity design focuses on outcome comparisons between control blocks with small absolute values of the running variable (i.e. control blocks near to treatment blocks) and treatment blocks with small values of the running variable (i.e. treatment blocks near control blocks).
-17.
+18 In the Appendix we report the number of blocks in each of these 50 meter bins, and find no discrete jump around the cut-off (Figure A4).